Rent Guarantor Agreement (England & Wales)

 Personal Guarantee (UK)

 Create a legally binding Personal Guarantee for England and Wales compliant with the Statute of Frauds 1677.
 This document allows a guarantor to personally guarantee the obligations of a principal debtor to a creditor.
-Our template incorporates best practices from Barclays Bank v O'Brien [1994] and Royal Bank of Scotland v Etridge [2001], including independent legal advice confirmation and waiver of defences clauses.
+Our template incorporates established standards from Barclays Bank v O'Brien [1994] and Royal Bank of Scotland v Etridge [2001], including independent legal advice confirmation and waiver of defences clauses.

 Tenancy Renewal Agreement (UK)